 The Malagasy

 Madagascar is a land of extraordinary cultural richness.
-It's a place where ancestors are as much a part of the present day as they are of the past; where in many areas taboo and tradition takes precedence over the law; and western-style religion is freely mixed with beliefs in sorcery and unparalleled funerary customs.
+It is a place where ancestors remain deeply intertwined with the present, where tradition and taboo often take precedence over formal law, and where Western religions blend seamlessly with beliefs in sorcery and elaborate funerary customs.

 History